ucldc/ucldc-docs/index.md

 The UCLDC project is a shared system of three tools for managing and providing access to unique digital content from the ten UC campus libraries:

-Nuxeo DAMS - Digital Asset Management System
+Nuxeo Digital Asset Management System (DAMS)
 ==============================================================================

-A tool for object-level metadata management.
-Upload and store content files and their affiliated metadata records in the DAMS.
+A tool for object-level metadata and associated content file management.
+Use the DAMS to build simple to complex objects -- images, texts, audio, video, etc. -- import or create metadata records, import or upload content files.
 Get started by [creating an account]({{ site.url }}{{site.baseurl}}/docs/create-account/).

 <p style="text-align: center"><a href="https://nuxeo.cdlib.org/nuxeo/">Nuxeo DAMS</a> - <a href="{{ site.url }}{{site.baseurl}}/docs/dams/index/">Documentation</a></p>